carpentries-incubator/study-groups/_extras/guide.md

 ---

+## Beginning Each Session

+One of the group facilitatrs should introduce each session by welcoming participants, reminding them of the Code of Conduct, and doing an icebreaker (more below.

-## Icebreakers
+### Icebreakers

-A group facilitator should also lead an ice breaker for each session.
+A group facilitator should lead an ice breaker for each session.
 This gives the participants a chance to get more comfortable with one another and talking in the discussion session.
 Ideally, the icebreaker shouldn't take more than 10 min.